PalisadoesFoundation/developer-docs/docs/internships/introduction/selection-criteria.md

 Our contributors are spread out around the globe from cultures and backgrounds unknown to you.
 Each repository has a CODE_OF_CONDUCT.md file outlining additional steps you can take to be a better participant.

-#### The End User Perspective
+#### The Stakeholder Perspective

+Think of all the stakeholders.
+End users, administrators, and the DevOps teams that will use the application.
+If any of these groups don’t find it useful and usable, then it won’t be installed, evaluated and implemented.

+Many technically excellent proposals have been surpassed by ones that consider making all the stakeholders happy.

-We highly value proposals that consider practicability, long term support, usability, and the perceived value to both the administrator and user.
+We highly value proposals that consider:

+1. practicability,
+2. long term support,
+3. usability,
+4. the perceived stakeholder value,
+5. packages that are actively managed and backed by a corporation versus ones created by a single person,
+6. intuitive UI/UX.
+(This is often underappreciated)

 Limiting your solution to only the desired outcome discussion points will not give you an advantage.

 #### Innovation